alpha-alexxx/string-shaper/README.md

-# TextUtils
+# Simple Text Utility

-TextUtils is a text editing application built with React.js.
+Simple Text Utility is a text editing application built with React.js.
 It provides a variety of tools to help you manipulate and analyze text.

 ## Features
 - Convert text to uppercase or lowercase